-- Physically harms a student or damages the student's property. - Has the effect of substantially interfering with a student's education. - Is so sever, persistent or pervasive that is creates intimidating or threatening educational environment. - Has the effect of substantially disrupting the orderly operation of the school.
+- Physically harms a student or damages the student's property. - Has the effect of substantially interfering with a student's education. - It is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment. - It has the effect of substantially disrupting the orderly operation of the school.